icukovic/gingerbill.org-source/content/article/2019-02-08-memory-allocation-strategies-002.md

 # Linear Allocation

 The first memory allocation strategy that I will cover is the also one of the simplest ones: linear allocation.
 As the name suggests,  memory is allocated linearly.
-Throughout this series, I will be using to concept of an _allocator_ as a means to allocate this memory.
+Throughout this series, I will be using the concept of an _allocator_ as a means to allocate this memory.
 A linear allocator, is also known by other names such as an Arena or Region-based allocator.
 In this article, I will refer to this allocator an a _Arena_.

 ## Basic Logic